 Mike began his NHS career as part of the National Graduate Training Scheme graduating in 2002.
 Having worked in several large London hospital trusts Mike joined CLCH in 2012 as the Deputy Director of Finance fulfilling this role and the role of Director of Resources and Performance before being appointed as Director of Finance Performance and Contracting in December 2016.

 Mike is a member of the Chartered Institute of Public Financial Accountants and holds a degree in law and an MBA.

 James has worked for CLCH since it was founded as a Trust fulfilling a number of senior management roles.
-James was appointed in May 2017 to the new role of Director of Improvement, having previously been one of the Divisional Directors of Operations for the Trust
+James' previous role was as the Director of Improvement, having previously also been one of the Divisional Directors of Operations for the Trust.

 James started his career in healthcare in Sydney, Australia working as a Speech Pathologist, and has held a number of specialist clinical roles within the UK.